sabihk/smart/readme.md

     vi) resources/views/editUserDetails.blade.php   -> This is the view file for user details edit in modal. vi) app/Http/Controllers/HomeController.php     -> All the logics of this applicaiton are written in this controller. vii) app/User.php                               -> All the business logic of this application are written in this model.

+3) Plugins used:

-3) public/datepicker -> Bootstrap datepicker plugin is user for birthday selection.
+    i)  public/plugins/datatables   -> Datatables plugin is used to display user details. ii) public/plugins/datepicker   -> Bootstrap datepicker plugin is user for birthday selection.

 References
 ----------